-Prospective investors should also read the detailed information set out elsewhere in this Prospectus and reach their own views prior to making any investment decision.
-Words and expressions defined in the Conditions and "Global Certificate" shall have the same meanings in this section.
+Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus and reach their own views prior to making any investment decision.
+Words and expressions defined in "Terms and Conditions of the Certificates" shall have the same meanings in this section.